HowProgrammingWorks/SelfAssessment/Skills/Programming.md

+👂 heard, 🎓 known, 🖐 used, 🙋 explained, 📢 talked, 🔬 researched, 🚀 constructed

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value🖐 used
-  - identifier
+  - identifier🖐 used
-  - variable
+  - variable🖐 used
-  - constant
+  - constant🖐 used
   - scalar
   - literal
   - expression
   - heap
-  - function
+  - function🖐 used
   - procedure
-  - method
+  - method🖐 used
-  - class
+  - class🖐 used
   - prototype
-  - event
+  - event🖐 used
-  - type
+  - type🖐 used
   - primitive types
   - reference types
   - flag